 Close your eyes for a minute.
 Okay, maybe wait until you read this!
 Imagine the cool, crisp mornings of Autumn.
 Sitting on your porch in sweatpants and a hoodie, sipping piping hot coffee and listening to the geese flock, as they prepare to head south.
 Feel a slight chill in the breeze as it blows through your hair, and breathe in its freshness.
 Watch as a few red and orange leaves loosen from their strongholds on their branches and float softly to the ground.
 If all of that was a flavor, it would be this Cauliflower Salad with Apricots and Toasted Hazelnuts.
-You thought I was going to say pumpkin spice didn’t you? 😂
+You thought I was going to say pumpkin spice didn’t you? 😂Jump to Recipe

 How to make Cauliflower Salad